-&lt;sup>7 It was made clear by Ms. Holbrook that this was distinct from the process of adjusting for any variances attributable to the over/under recovery of forecasted lost revenues due to deviations from actual and forecasted consumption.
+&lt;sup>5 It was made clear by Ms. Holbrook that this was distinct from the process of adjusting for any variances attributable to the over/under recovery of forecasted lost revenues due to deviations from actual and forecasted consumption.

-vii.
+- v.
+Undue or Unreasonable Preference to Customer Classes.
+[THE OUCC AND INDUSTRIAL GROUP OFFER NO DIRECT EVIDENCE REGARDING, AND OFFER NO FINDINGS AND CONCLUSIONS ON THIS ISSUE]. - vi.
+Stakeholder Comments.
+This provision requires the Commission to consider comments provided by customers, customer representatives, the OUCC, or other stakeholders concerning the adequacy and reasonableness of the 2017-2019 Plan.
+The OUCC, CAC, Nucor Steel and the Industrial Group provided such comments through the evidence they presented in this proceeding, which the Commission has considered and addressed in making its determinations in this Order. - vii.
 Effect or Potential Effect of the Plan on Electric Rates and Customer Bills of Participants and Non-participants.
 Duke's cost and benefit analyses demonstrate the impact on participants, but this section requires the Commission to consider more.
 Duke's plan does include a transparent, verifiable method to understand the long-term effect on customers.
 The Plan does not contain an adequate analysis of the impact on customer bills (as opposed to rates) for non-participants.
 While it does contain some showing regarding the impact on residential customer bills, the statute's language is not limited to that customer class.
 There is insufficient evidence that demonstrates the impact on commercial and industrial customers' bills.
-Duke Energy Indiana provided evidence of the short-term bill impacts on customers, as well as, various cost effectiveness tests, some of which are designed specifically to evaluate the long term effect of the proposed programs on the electric rates and bills of both participating and non-participating customers.
-Ms. Dean testified that the short term effect for participating customers is reduced energy consumption, which can result in lower energy bills.